Techtonica/curriculum/interviewing/technical-interviewing.md

 - Solve problems using common data structures.
 - Describe their thought process while solving a problem.
 - Analyze their solution for performance improvements.
-- Build a usable app that interacts with a public api.
+- Build a usable app that interacts with a public API.
 - Demonstrate knowledge using a whiteboard.

 ### Specific Things To Teach